thomasappere/project_perseverance/README.md

 poussee_retrofusee_centrale_max = -40 #poussée maximale due à la rétrofusée centrale (selon y) poussee_retrofusee_laterale_max = 5 #poussée maximale due aux rétrofusées latérales (selon x) v_max = 10 #Vitesse maximale à l'atterrissage (en m/s)
+and other changes in the code such as a larger tolerance for landing.

 Simulation of Perseverance landing in Jezero crater with Python.
 The skycrane is controlled with keypad: